 - (19) Pensions For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions and pension expense, information about the fiduciary net position of the Employees' Retirement System of the State of Hawaii (ERS) and additions to/deductions from the ERS's fiduciary net position have been determined on the same basis as they are reported by the ERS.
 For this purpose, employer and employee contributions are recognized in the period in which the contributions are legally due and benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with benefit terms.
-Investments are reported at their fair value. - (20) Postemployment Benefits Other Than Pensions (OPEB) For purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of the Hawaii Employer-Union Health Benefits Trust Fund (EUTF) and additions to/deductions from EUTF's fiduciary net position have been determined on the same basis as they are reported by EUTF.
+Investments are reported at fair value. - (20) Postemployment Benefits Other Than Pensions (OPEB) For purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of the Hawaii Employer-Union Health Benefits Trust Fund (EUTF) and additions to/deductions from EUTF's fiduciary net position have been determined on the same basis as they are reported by EUTF.
 For this purpose, EUTF recognizes benefit payments when due and payable in accordance with the benefit terms.
 Investments are reported at fair value, except for investments in commingled and money market funds, which are reported at net asset value (NAV).
-The NAV is based on the fair value of the underlying assets held by the respective fund less its liabilities. - (21) New Accounting Pronouncements In May 2020, the GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements.
-This Statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITA) for government end users.
-This Statement (1) defines a SBITA; (2) establishes that a SBITA results in a right-to-use subscription asset an intangible asset and a corresponding subscription liability; (3) provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA; and (4) requires note disclosures regarding a SBITA.
-The Department adopted this Statement on July 1, 2022.
-Management has determined that the implementation of this statement did not have a material impact on the Department's financial statements.

-The GASB issued Statement No. 100, Accounting Changes and Error Corrections.
+The NAV is based on the fair value of the underlying assets held by the respective fund less its liabilities. - (21) Reclassifications Certain amounts in the 2023 financial statements have been reclassified to conform to the 2024 presentation.
+Such reclassifications had no effect on change in net position previously reported. - New Accounting Pronouncements The GASB issued Statement No. 100.
+Accounting Changes and Error Corrections.
 The primary objective of this Statement is to enhance accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
 This Statement defines accounting changes as changes in accounting principles, changes in accounting estimates, and changes to or within the financial reporting entity and describes the transactions or other events that constitute those changes.
 As part of those descriptions, for (1) certain changes in accounting principles and (2) certain changes in accounting estimates that result from a change in measurement methodology, a new principle or methodology should be justified on the basis that it is preferable to the principle or methodology used before the change.
-That preferability should be based on the qualitative characteristics of financial reporting - understandability, reliability, relevance, timeliness, consistency, and comparability.
+That preferability should be based on the qualitative characteristics of financial reporting understandability, reliability, relevance, timeliness, consistency, and comparability.
 This Statement also addresses corrections of errors in previously issued financial statements.
 The requirements of this Statement are effective for accounting changes and error corrections made in fiscal years beginning after June 15, 2023, and all reporting periods thereafter.
-Management has not yet determined the effect this Statement will have on the Department's financial statements.
+Management has determined that the implementation of this statement did not have material impact on the Department's financial statements.